meg-gutshall/flatiron-curriculum-notes/module-14-front-end-web-programming-in-javascript/section-02-manipulating-the-dom/javascript-fundamentals-looping-and-iteration.md

-# JavaScript Fundamentals: Looping and Iteration
+# Code-along: Looping and Iteration (JavaScript Fundamentals)

 Sometimes, we have to run the same code repeatedly.
 Instead of calling the same function over and over again, we use a loop!
 With a loop, we can write the repeated action **once** and perform the action on **every item in the collection**.
 Loops are used to execute the same block of code a specified number of times.
 In JavaScript, loops come in different flavors, but the main two are `for` and `while` loops.